calvinthrall/calvinthrall.github.io/Research.md

 Diplomatic Capacity and International Cooperation (with Matt Malis)

-Revolving Door Diplomats (with David Lindsey and Matt Malis)
+Revolving Door Diplomats (with Seowoo Chung, David Lindsey, and Matt Malis)

-Gender Bias and Diplomatic Representation (with David Lindsey and Matt Malis)
+Representation Without Authority: Evidence from Women in the U.S. Foreign Service (with David Lindsey and Matt Malis)

-Industrial Diversification and the Rise of the Local Chamber
+Common Ownership and Political Competition (with Max Kagan and Reilly Steel)

 Measuring Academic Prestige (with Anne Meng)